 - 4. A student is given an accommodation not allowed on statewide assessments.
 If a student is given an accommodation that is not allowed on the statewide assessment and compromises the validity of the test, that student's test must be invalidated.
-Test Administrators who will administer tests to students who require accommodations should be familiar with allowable accommodations to ensure they are not offering classroom testing accommodations that are not allowed on statewide assessments. - 5.
+Test administrators who will administer tests to students who require accommodations should be familiar with allowable accommodations to ensure they are not offering classroom testing accommodations that are not allowed on the English Language Proficiency statewide assessments. - 5.
 A student is given an accommodation not indicated on the student's IEP or Section 504 Plan.
 Testing with accommodations not indicated on a student's IEP or Section 504 Plan may be cause for invalidation. - 6.
-A student was NOT provided an allowable accommodation indicated on the student's IEP or Section 504 Plan.
-The situation should be discussed with the student and his or her parents/guardians to determine if the lack of the accommodation significantly affected the student's performance and if the test should be scored.
+A student was not provided an allowable accommodation indicated on the student's IEP or Section 504 Plan.
+The situation should be discussed with the student and his or her parents/guardians to determine if the lack of the accommodation significantly affected the student's performance and if the test should be scored. - 7.
+An error occurs in test administration procedures that compromises the validity of test results.
+If testing procedures are not followed (e.g., Tier A and Tier B/C students were tested together in a single test session), the test must be invalidated.

-- 7. An error occurs in test administration procedures (e.g., Tier A and Tier B students were tested together in a single test session) that compromises the validity of test results.
-If the validity of the test results has been compromised, the test must be invalidated. - 8.
-A disruption occurs during testing.
+- 8. A disruption occurs during testing.
 If students are disrupted during testing due to a circumstance out of their control (e.g., severe weather), test invalidation may be considered if a student feels his or her performance was significantly affected by the disruption. - 9.
 A student is given unauthorized help during testing.
-If a student received unauthorized assistance or has been given an unfair advantage (e.g., a Test Administrator told a student to check the answer to a specific item), the student's test must be invalidated.
+If a student received unauthorized assistance or has been given an unfair advantage (e.g., a test administrator told a student to check the answer to a specific item), the student's test must be invalidated.